mi3nts/instructables/inProgress/Rclone.md

 Once Rclone has been set up properly on both ends, a batch script and Windows Task Scheduler are used to automatically sync the files whenever new content is added to the folder.
-Create a Batch Script that includes:
+Create a batch script that includes:
 ```
 rclone sync "C:\Users\yichao\Desktop\mintsData\raw\001e06453e58" remote_imd:/home/mints/raw/001e06453e58

 rclone sync "C:\Users\yichao\Desktop\Minolta\10004098" remote_imd:/home/mints/raw/10004098
 ```
-Set Up Task Scheduler to Run the Script Automatically
+Set up Task Scheduler to run the script automatically.